 Salem NH Commute Times

 Salem is centrally located in between the two major airports of New England: Boston’s Logan Airport and the Manchester Regional Airport.
-Salem residents have easy access to both cities by jumping on 93 North and South, respectively.
+Residents have easy access to both cities by jumping on 93 North and South, respectively.
 It is easily commutable to the mountains, the beach, the lake, or the city which makes the location unbeatable.

 Towns neighboring Salem NH